 Vulnerability is key to making progress toward your goals throughout individual therapy.
 The role of the therapist is not to judge what you share.
 Rather, they are there to listen, engage, and offer insight.
 Be open, honest, and transparent.
 The more willing you are to share, the more productive therapy sessions will be.

-4. Give Yourself Grace
+5. Give Yourself Grace

 A key part of individual therapy preparation is getting your self-perception in order.
 Give yourself grace and allow yourself to be less than perfect.
 Sharing the worst parts of yourself is intimidating.
 But individual therapy is designed for your growth and recovery.
 Avoid beating yourself up about what led you to needing therapy and instead embrace the opportunity to heal.

-5. Embrace the Process
+6. Embrace The Process

 Another aspect of preparing for individual therapy is reminding yourself that change takes time.
 One therapy session will not produce the results you need or deserve.
 The amount of time that individual therapy requires to realize deep impact looks different for each person.
 As a result, you should embrace the process and make continual learning and growth your new habit.